Citizens Coalition for Change: 2023 recall of Members of Parliament

-After forming the party in 2022, the interim leader Nelson Chamisa refused to craft an interim constitution and party structures.
-At its formation, the CCC party had the president of the CCC party Nelson Chamisa as the sole office holder.
-Taking advantage of this lack of organization (lack of interim constitution and party structures), Sengezo Tshabangu started claiming that he was the interim secretary general of the party.
-It has been suggested that he represents an agitated group representing the old generation of the MDC Alliance who were sidelined by Nelson Chamisa, most notably Tendai Biti and Welshman Ncube who were VPs in the MDC Alliance.
-However, so far these suggestions have not been proven.
-Some have suggested that Tshabangu represents a shadowy group called FAZ that runs shady electorals tasks for the ruling ZANU–PF.
-However, this has also been a subject of conjecture.
+At its inception in 2022, the CCC party had the president of the CCC party Nelson Chamisa as the sole office holder.
+Chamisa refused to craft an interim constitution and party structures as interim leader.
+During this period of disorganization, Sengezo Tshabangu, another party member, began his campaign to claim the title and role of the interim secretary general of the party.
+His claim was rejected by Chamisa.
+It has been suggested that he represents an agitated group of the old generation of the MDC Alliance who were sidelined by Chamisa, most notably Tendai Biti and Welshman Ncube, two VPs of the former MDC Alliance.
+However, evidence to support these claims has been insufficient to date.

 On 3 October 2022, Tshabangu wrote letters to the speaker of the parliament, president of the senate, and minister of local government recalling MPs, senators and councillors who were elected on the CCC ticket.
 He submitted his own credentials and interim constitution to the parliament and ZEC, which essentially meant he was now the bona fide leader of the party.
 The letters were accepted and the MPs, senators and councillors were recalled.
 The recalled MPs, Senators and Councillors approached the high court of Zimbabwe claiming that Tshabangu was not a member of the CCC party, moreso the secretary general.
-However, they couldn't provide any proof that Tshabangu was not the secretary general since the party has no constitution, party member list, or even minutes of their meetings.
-So in essence, Sengezo Tshabangu took control of the CCC party after the high court judgement.
-The recalled MPs, Senators and Councillors approached the Supreme Court of Zimbabwe; however, their case is most likely to be thrown out since they do not have proof that Sengezo Tshabangu is not the secretary general of the CCC party since the party had no interim constitution, party structures or minutes of their meetings.
-At the same time, the CCC party has approached the high court interdicting Tshabangu from using its party name, symbols and claiming to be the secretary general; however, their case will also be thrown out since they do not have proof that Sengezo Tshabangu is not the secretary general of the CCC party since the party had no interim constitution, party structures or minutes of their meetings.
+However, this could not be proven due to the party's of constitution, party member list, and minutes of its meetings.
+Tshabangu thus took control of the CCC party following the high court's decision.
+The recalled MPs, senators and councillors approached the Supreme Court of Zimbabwe to counter Tshabangu's claim.
+The CCC party also approached the high court interdicting Tshabangu from using its party name, symbols and claiming to be the secretary general.
 Instead, Sengezo Tshabangu has submitted an interim constitution of the party which means he is now the bona fide leader of the party.

-Chamisa resigned on 27 January 2024, citing government interference had "contaminated" and "hijacked" the CCC.
+Chamisa resigned on 27 January 2024, claiming government interference had "contaminated" and "hijacked" the CCC.